 Cisco AI Network Analytics is part of the Cisco DNA Advantage software license for Cisco DNA Center.
 It is provided as an additional component that seamlessly blends in with the Cisco DNA Assurance user interface.
 The solution provides advanced ML-generated insights and issues, along with the visualization tools required for analysing, troubleshooting, and reacting to the issues raised by the ML engines.

-Deploying Cisco AI Analytics is very straightforward, thanks to Cisco DNA infrastructure, and simply requires a working instance of Cisco DNA Center (which runs in an appliance form factor) as well as HTTPS connectivity to the Cisco AI Network Analytics cloud.
+Deploying Cisco AI Analytics is very straightforward, thanks to Cisco Networking infrastructure, and simply requires a working instance of Cisco DNA Center (which runs in an appliance form factor) as well as HTTPS connectivity to the Cisco AI Network Analytics cloud.
 All data is mapped, processed, and anonymized before being sent to the cloud; results and insights are returned by the Cisco AI Network Analytics cloud services and are displayed after de-anonymization, directly in the Cisco DNA Assurance UI on Cisco DNA Center.

-All communications to the Cisco AI Network Analytics cloud (hosted on AWS) are secured using Transport Layer Security (TLS) 1.2 with strong encryption.
+All Communications to the Cisco AI Network Analytics cloud (hosted on AWS) are secured using Transport Layer Security (TLS) 1.2 with strong encryption.
 Mutual authentication between the Cisco AI Network Analytics agent on Cisco DNA Center and the associated cloud services is ensured through the use of certificates generated and managed by Cisco.
 The initial enrollment with the Cisco AI Network Analytics cloud certificate authority is authenticated by a customer ID and a secure onboarding key (acting as a one-time enrollment password).

 All connections to the Cisco AI Network Analytics cloud are outbound on TCP port 443; no inbound connections are required (that is, the Cisco AI Network Analytics cloud will not be initiating TCP flows toward Cisco DNA Center).
 A list of cloud server fully qualified domain names (FQDNs) and IP addresses is provided in order to configure firewalls accordingly (please refer to the Installation Overview > Proxy Configuration section in the Cisco AI Network Analytics documentation for current information).
 Cisco DNA Center must also be able to perform DNS lookups for the cloud server addresses.